Play3rZer0/FaceDetectWebcam/README.md

 # FaceDetectWebcam

 This allows face detection with computer webcam (desktop or laptop).
 Developed using Python 3.6 and OpenCV 4.0.
-This program detects faces in real-time video.
+This program detects faces in real-time video via computer webcam.

 This project uses the Viola-Jones Object Detection Framework with Haar Cascade Classifiers.
 The algorithm only detects faces, and does not perform recognition of any sort.